Good-bye-ee!

-"Good-bye-ee!" is a popular song which was written and composed by R. P. Weston and Bert Lee.
+"Good-bye-ee!" is a popular song written and composed by R. P. Weston and Bert Lee.
 Performed by music hall stars Florrie Forde, Daisy Wood, and Charles Whittle, it was a hit in 1917.

 Weston and Lee got the idea for the song when they saw a group of factory girls calling out goodbye to soldiers marching to Victoria station.
 They were saying the word in the exaggerated way which had been popularised as a catchphrase by comedian Harry Tate.
 They then travelled to Brighton and wrote the song on a wet afternoon in their cabin under the pier.

 The song lent its name to "Goodbyeee", the final episode of the sitcom Blackadder Goes Forth.

 Chorus

 Good-bye-ee! good-bye-ee!

 Wipe the tear, baby dear, from your eye-ee.